zama-ai/tfhe-rs/README.md

 Note: aarch64-based machines are not yet supported for Windows as it's currently missing an entropy source to be able to seed the [CSPRNGs](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) used in TFHE-rs

-Note that when running code that uses `tfhe-rs`, it is highly recommended to run in release mode with cargo`s `--release` flag to have the best performances possible,
+Note that when running code that uses `tfhe-rs`, it is highly recommended to run in release mode with cargo's `--release` flag to have the best performances possible,
 eg: `cargo run --release`.

 Here is a full example evaluating a Boolean circuit: